grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

     sum(rate(cortex_ingester_ingested_samples_total{namespace="<namespace>"}[$__rate_interval])) / (<target> * 0.9)
     ```

-### MimirAllocatingTooMuchMemory
+### FireAllocatingTooMuchMemory

 This alert fires when ingester memory utilization is getting too close to the limit.

 How it **works**:

-- Mimir ingesters are stateful services
+- Fire ingesters are stateful services
 - Having 2+ ingesters `OOMKilled` might cause a cluster outage
 - Ingester memory baseline usage is primarily influenced by memory allocated by the process (mostly Go heap) and mmap-ed files (used by TSDB)
 - Ingester memory short spikes are primarily influenced by queries and TSDB head compaction into new blocks (occurring every 2h)